 In addition, many people dream of living along a street lined with row houses or other attached homes.
 Such places do often have an abundance of charm.
 If you are one of these people, the Santo Tomas neighborhood could be your paradise.
 With 26.1% of the homes and real estate here classified as rowhouses or other attached homes, this neighborhood brims with opportunity to find the right place for you.
 Only 4.2% of U.S. neighborhoods have more row houses than this neighborhood, making it one of the most interesting things about this special neighborhood.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Santo Tomas neighborhood have a highly unusual car ownership.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the Santo Tomas neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 37.4% of the households here have four, five, or more cars.
 That is more cars per household than in 97.2% of the neighborhoods in the nation.

 Did you know that the Santo Tomas neighborhood has more Sub-Saharan African and Iranian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 14.6% of this neighborhood's residents have Sub-Saharan African ancestry and 1.1% have Iranian ancestry.